Zastinian/HedystiaDocs/data/client/structures/GuildWidgetSettings.md

 <a name="GuildWidgetSettings"></a>

 ## GuildWidgetSettings ⇐ <code>Base</code>
-It's a class that represents the settings of a guild's widget
+Represents the settings for a guild widget.

 **Kind**: global class
 **Extends**: <code>Base</code>